-To evaluate any change in the number of red blood cells in your blood.

-This test counts the number of red blood cells (RBC) in a litre of blood.
-Red blood cells, which are made in the bone marrow, carry oxygen from the lungs to the cells and transport carbon dioxide from the cells to the lungs.
-Women tend to have lower RBC counts than men do.
-Levels generally tend to decrease with age.
+Why get To evaluate any change in the number of red blood cells in tested? your blood.
+What is This test counts the number of red blood cells (RBC) in a beina litre of blood.
+Red blood cells, which are made in the bone tested? marrow, carry oxygen from the lungs to the cells and transport carbon dioxide from the cells to the lungs.
+Women tend to have lower RBC counts than men, and levels tend to decrease with age.
 When the value decreases by more than 10% of the expected normal value, the patient is said to be anaemic.

-A high RBC count may indicate congenital heart disease, dehydration, obstructive lung disease, or bone marrow over-production.
-A low RBC count may indicate anaemia, bleeding, kidney disease, bone marrow failure (for instance, from radiation or a tumour), malnutrition, or other causes.
+What does A high RBC count may indicate congenital heart disease, the test dehydration, obstructive lung disease, or bone marrow result over-production.
+A low RBC count may indicate anaemia, mean? bleeding, kidney disease, bone marrow failure (for instance, from radiation or a tumour), malnutrition, or other causes.
 A low count may also indicate nutritional deficiencies of iron, folate, vitamin B12, and vitamin B6.